What Brightening Ingredients Are Safe for Skin of Color? [Complete Guide]

 Hydroquinone (Long-Term Use)

-It's banned in many countries for over-the-counter use.
-If prescribed by a dermatologist, use only for 8-12 week cycles with breaks between treatments.
+It's banned in many countries for over-the-counter sale.
+If a doctor prescribes it, use only for 8-12 week cycles with breaks.

 Mercury-Based Products